MichaelCurrin/auto-commit-msg/docs/installation.md

 # VS Code extension

-This project in installable as a VS Code extension.
+This project installable as a VS Code extension.

-For now it is only available for dev testing but eventually will be installable for anyone using a download file (maybe even using the marketplace).
+For now, it is only available for dev testing, but eventually will be installable for anyone using a download file (maybe even using the marketplace).

 <!--
 ## Functionality